 Micronutrient needs vary considerably from person to person.
 Age, biological sex, activity level, genetic polymorphisms, and overall health status all influence actual vitamin and mineral requirements.

 Personalization is not a matter of comfort.
 It addresses a measurable biological reality.
 The most advanced approaches go beyond simple deficit correction: they operate within a structured scientific framework.
 At Singular, an independent scientific committee — experts in longevity medicine, clinical pharmacology, cellular biology, and functional nutrition — oversees every bioactive selection.
-Three barriers condition inclusion: proven efficacy through meta-analyses or randomized controlled trials, superior bioavailability form, and no functional redundancy.
-The reference framework is built on the 12 hallmarks of cellular aging (López-Otín et al., Cell 2023), orienting formulation toward longevity optimization — a level of rigor inaccessible to standardized formulas.
+Three barriers condition inclusion: human benefit demonstrated through meta-analyses or randomized controlled trials, documented bioavailability, and a favorable benefit-risk ratio.
+The reference framework is built on the 14 hallmarks of cellular aging (López-Otín & Kroemer, Cell 2025), orienting formulation toward longevity optimization — a level of rigor inaccessible to standardized formulas.

 A questionnaire captures perceived symptoms: fatigue, sleep issues, perceived stress.
 This information is useful but subjective.
-A blood test measures actual concentrations: ferritin, 25-OH vitamin D, erythrocyte magnesium, CRP, TSH.
+A blood test measures actual concentrations: ferritin, 25-OH vitamin D, serum magnesium, CRP, TSH.

-Many deficiencies produce no noticeable symptoms until an advanced stage.
+Many shortfalls produce nothing noticeable while they remain moderate.
 Zinc, selenium, or vitamin B12 can be low without the person feeling any discomfort.
 Only objective measurement identifies these silent gaps.

 The supplement format directly influences absorption.
 A capsule contains a fixed dose, encapsulated with filler excipients.
 Powder allows milligram-precise dosing and an integrated formulation where nutrient synergies are optimized.